fatiando/continuous-integration/README.md

 that you want to deploy.
 This is to avoid deploying more than once in case your testing using different package versions or OS.

 ### Releasing

 Now you can make a release by simply tagging a commit with a version number.
 TravisCI will create a new folder in the HTML documentation and upload the built package to PyPI.

+## AppVeyor

+AppVeyor can be used to test the build on Windows (both 32 and 64bit).
+A very nice convenience is that it comes with Miniconda already installed in many flavors, so we don't need to download it.
+The first thing to do is go to your profile page on https://www.appveyor.com and enable building your repository.

+The configuration is setup in an `.appveyor.yml` file.
+The `appveyor/setup-miniconda.bat` script configures and updates conda, creates a new environment, and installs dependencies on it.
+The dependencies are specified in `.appveyor.yml` through a variable `CONDA_REQUIREMENTS` that defines a requirements file.

+There are no deploy actions specified for AppVeyor.
+We'll use TravisCI to handle deploying the docs to Github Pages and builds to PyPI.

+See the sample `.appveyor.yml` configuration included in this repository.